Anmore on the map

 Crime and Anti-Social Behaviour in Anmore

-Recorded crime levels are broadly in line with the national average.
+Recorded crime levels are lower than the national average.
 Anti-social behaviour is prevalent across Anmore, with 15 recorded incidents in April 2026.

 Deprivation and Employment in Anmore